 The overlay networks are sufficiently complex.
 They consist of the logical layers that are built and operated by different entities with general concerns.
-This example was created in ConceptDraw PRO using the Computer and Networks Area of ConceptDraw Solution Park and shows the Overlay network broken up into the logical layers.
+This example was created in ConceptDraw DIAGRAM using the Computer and Networks Area of ConceptDraw Solution Park and shows the Overlay network broken up into the logical layers.

 Example 1.
 Overlay networks.

-This example was redesigned from the file [http://commons.wikimedia.org]
+This example was redesigned from the file [https://commons.wikimedia.org]

-The diagrams created with ConceptDraw PRO are vector graphic documents and are available for reviewing, modifying, and converting to a variety of formats (image, HTML, PDF file, MS PowerPoint Presentation, Adobe Flash or MS Visio).
+The diagrams created with ConceptDraw DIAGRAM are vector graphic documents and are available for reviewing, modifying, and converting to a variety of formats (image, HTML, PDF file, MS PowerPoint Presentation, Adobe Flash or MS Visio).

 See also Samples:

 EIGHT RELATED HOW TO's:

 This sample was created in ConceptDraw DIAGRAM diagramming and vector drawing software using the Computer and Networks solution from Computer and Networks area of ConceptDraw Solution Park.